-Applicants must also have GCSE English and Maths at Grade C / Grade 4, or above (or equivalent).
+Applicants must also have Maths at Grade C / Grade 4, or above (or equivalent).
 If English is not your first language you will also need an IELTS score of 6.5 (with at least 6.0 in each component).
 Pre-sessional and foundation options are also available to support English Language competency and preparation for Higher Education study.

 All of our undergraduate programmes operate a flexible entry process, and the Admissions Tutor is happy to consider entrants from all backgrounds with slightly lower qualifications if they are able to demonstrate an alternative eligibility for the course.
 This may be in the form of relevant work experience, keen aptitude and a passion for the subject, or unlocked potential that you feel can be discovered through your studies at Buckingham.
 If you are uncertain whether you will be eligible to apply for this course, please contact the Admissions Team.

 You may apply either through the national UCAS university admissions system or at any time directly to the University using our own online application form.
 Our UCAS code is B90.

 The University’s two-year degree attracts a wide range of applicants from those who have recently completed A-levels (or equivalent), to more mature students.
 Age is no barrier to learning and we welcome all applications from suitably qualified students

 We are happy to consider all international applications and if you are an international student, you may find it useful to visit our international pages for details of entry requirements from your home country.